 Imagine looking up reviews for a special running shoe only to somehow land on a website which reviews it, but only explains a few paragraphs about it, just giving a general summary you already know about, basically just wants you to buy it and doesn’t really do anything else.

 Why would anyone who wants to know more information about a running shoe just take the advice from a website which doesn’t really go into any details about it?
 They may as well go to Amazon and buy it directly from there!
+Or worse, they’ll head over to another review site that does a better job doing what you should have been doing on yours!

 If people visit your website, they are obviously there because they want to know more than they already know: